rust-lang/rfcs/text/0000-startup-initialized-statics.md

 - By using the lazy initialization idiom.
 Drawback: incurs a small performance overhead by having to check that the item is initialized every time it is used.
 - By using the RAII idiom in the form of initialization guards, where the existence of an initialization guard variable is a guarantee that the initialization has happened.
 Drawback: very poor ergonomics.

-Instead, I propose a true zero-cost initialization scheme that is also ergonomic.
+Instead, I propose a safe runtime initialization system for statics which causes no overhead to access-times and is also ergonomic.

 # Detailed design